 The sophomore single taken from the Atlanta band's sixth album – Lions – "Soul Singing" became the band's final hit on Billboard's Mainstream Rock chart as of this writing, stalling just shy of the Top Ten at No. 12 ["Lickin'", the lead single, climbed a tad higher at No. 9].

 The Crowes were experiencing a myriad of upheaval and new beginnings as the 21st century emerged.
-Chris met actress Kate Hudson at a Manhattan party, fell head over heels in love, and tied the marital knot on New Year's Eve 2000.
+Lead singer and principal lyricist Chris Robinson met actress Kate Hudson at a Manhattan party, fell head over heels in love, and tied the marital knot on New Year's Eve 2000.
 The serendipitous relationship slowly but surely impacted the singer's lyrics.

 The band's core lineup was significantly unstable.
 Founding bassist Sven Pipien didn't show up in time for a scheduled show, missed his return flight, and grew agitated when the rest of the band questioned his decision.
 He was promptly fired and a replacement, Greg Rzab, temporarily took over.